I talk to a lot of people who’ve made the decision to learn Spanish and the question they always ask is “How do I get started?”.

 After learning how to greet people in Spanish, clearly the next thing you need to be able to do is introduce yourself.

 The above videos are produced by Spanishpod101 and they offer a vast amount of materials for all levels of Spanish learners on their website, including at least one free lesson on a weekly basis.
 To get the free lessons you’ll have to create a free account but that’s a small price to pay.
-And of course you can also enjoy their immense library of free videos on YouTube.

 Aside from an immense library of lessons, they also have tools to assist you with every step of the learning process and will help you layout a good study plan and stay motivated.